 Applying ideas and findings from Oracle OpenWorld 2018 in real lifePublished on: Author: Hasso Schaap Category: Oracle

 Oracle has fully embraced the digital era.
-Sometimes it seems there is nothing else left besides working with digital apps, data first while using smart algorithms.
-It also means everyone has access to the same information at somewhat the same time, over the internet.
+Sometimes it seems like there is nothing left but working with digital apps, data first while using smart algorithms.
+This also means everyone has access to the same information at the same time, all because of the internet.

 So what did I learn this year at the Oracle OpenWorld conference?
 Is there anything new on the horizon?
-Some gamechanger?
+A game changer?
 Yes, there is.
-I’ll show you 3 topics.
+In this post, I will talk about 3 topics.

 1. Autonomous is the future

-Well, Autonomous is now just a category within the Oracle portfolio of services.
-When I asked about Autonomous I often heard: “we don’t call it Autonomous anymore”.
+Currently, Autonomous is just a category within the Oracle portfolio of services.
+When I asked about Autonomous I often heard: “We don’t call it Autonomous anymore”.
 Seriously?
 Already?
-What’s the deal with this?
+What’s up with that?

 The Autonomous services are a step up from managed services.
-Today customers want more fine-grained control over tiny details that they are used to in the on-premises products era.
+Today, customers want more fine-grained control over tiny details like they were used to in the on-premises products era.
 They also want better service for their managed services.
 So we get to choose, whichever is needed, between service simplicity and service configuration by the customer.

 Data and Analytics

-Database and BI both had, on and off, Oracle managed or customer managed services that was the premium services at that time.
-Database was released as a Schema and Pluggable Database (Exadata Express) managed service and Database Cloud as customer managed.
-Today we have the Autonomous Database category.
+Database and BI both had, on and off, Oracle managed or customer managed services, whichever was the premium service at that time.
+Database was released as a Schema, Pluggable Database (Exadata Express) as managed service and Database Cloud as customer managed.
+Now, we have the Autonomous Database category.
 BI Cloud was released as the first managed BI service and superseded by Analytics Cloud.
-Today we also have Autonomous Analytics Cloud.
+Today, we also have Autonomous Analytics Cloud.

 The switching between releasing Oracle or customer managed services is not ideal for customer choice and directions.
-It was confusing.
-On the other hand, it takes time to create the ideal service that is a managed service, but also has all the fine grained control that customers want.
+It is confusing.
+On the other hand, it takes time to create the ideal service that is a managed service, but also has the fine grained control customers want.

-If customers want to adjust patching timelines, security measures or configuration and customization settings they usually choose customer managed services.
+If customers want to adjust patching timelines, security measures or configuration and customization settings, they will choose customer managed services.

-Looking ahead we see that previous announcements for services have been renamed and partially introduced in other products, like Data Flow ML.
+Looking ahead we see that previous announcements for services have been renamed and partially introduced in other products.
+For example, Data Flow ML.
 Data Flow has now become a generic term that we can expect to be commonly used in both Data Integration and Data Visualization.
 This is similar to how we position Data Preparation; it can be a fully self-service business or governed IT function.

-This trend is continuing.
-We will see more and more webbased UI’s for features that existed in desktop or commandline tools and we will get many more low-code or no-code solutions for any of us to use.
+This trend will continue.
+We will see more and more web based UI’s for features that existed in desktop or commandline tools, and we will get many more low-code or no-code solutions for any of us to use.
 This so-called bi-modal IT trend is not over yet.
-With Cloud services vendors need to supply BOTH the user experience AND the API’s for developers.
-Oracle’s strength is to supply both governance and a growing list of business applications that include features from developer tools.
+With Cloud services, vendors need to supply BOTH the user experience AND the APIs for developers.
+Oracle’s strength is in supplying both governance and a growing list of business applications that include features from developer tools.

-During a session with 5 live demo’s for each of the trends within Oracle, Amit Zavery introduced the most important things to keep in mind for starting your journey into the era of digital business.
+During a session (within Oracle) with 5 live demos for each of the previously mentioned trends, Amit Zavery introduced the most important things to keep in mind when starting your journey into the era of digital business.
 These trends are: